dockur/macos/readme.md

   - When prompted where you want to install macOS, select the disk you just created previously.

-  - There will be several reboots, select `macOS Installer` each time until you see your own disk.
+  - There will be several reboots, select `macOS Installer` each time until it shows your own disk.

   - After all files are copied, select your region, language, and account settings.